Weather Averages for Algarve in March

 There are also numerous good historic sites in the Algarve, and scenic hotspots.
 For example, the Cerro da Villa ruins are located in Villamoura, and date as far back as the 1st century.
 There is a museum with some Roman mosaics in an adjacent outdoor area, alongside other attractions.

 The Camera Obscura at the Tower of Tavira gives a very good view of the town of Tamira.
 Guides demonstrate the laws of optics, as explored in the famous paintings of Leonardo da Vinci, and show panoramic views of the area.
+Considering that the month of March is relatively clear you are highly likely to experience some stunning sights.

 Dates for the diary